MetachainX/whitepaper/Game World/The Game Lore/Governance/Fundamental_Principles.md

-1.**The Principle of Mentalism**: This principle holds that the universe is a mental creation, and that all things are ultimately derived from the mind.
-It emphasizes the power of thought and the importance of cultivating a clear and focused mind.

-2.**The Principle of Correspondence**: This principle states that there is a correspondence between the physical world and the spiritual world, and that

 1.**The Principle of Mentalism**: All is mind; the universe is mental.
 This principle holds that the universe and everything in it is ultimately the product of a cosmic mind or consciousness.